ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 When the placement group cannot be scheduled in any way, it is called "infeasible".
 Imagine you schedule ``{"CPU": 4}`` bundle, but you only have a single node with 2 CPUs.
 There's no way to create this bundle in your cluster.
-The Ray Autoscaler is aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.
+The Ray Autoscaler is aware of placement groups, and auto-scales the cluster to ensure pending groups can be placed as needed.

 If Ray Autoscaler cannot provide resources to schedule a placement group, Ray does *not* print a warning about infeasible groups and tasks and actors that use the groups.
 You can observe the scheduling state of the placement group from the :ref:`dashboard or state APIs <ray-placement-group-observability-ref>`.